mesosphere/dcos-docs-site/CONTRIBUTING.md

 - **navigationTitle**: short title that shows up in 300px wide left hand nav
 - **title**: longer title that shows up at top of content page
 - **excerpt**: presented below the title at the top of the content page, sometimes used in topic cards.
 This could be a sub-title.
-- **menuWeight**: this determines ordering within the nav structure, all numerical values except -1 accepted and sorted
+- **menuWeight**: this determines ordering within the nav structure, all numerical values except –1 accepted and sorted

 #### Additional metadata

 - **subtree**: This propagates its values down to all ancestor-pages.
-E.g. to hide a page tree, you set this on the topmost page you want to hide:
+For example, to hide a page tree, you set this on the topmost page you want to hide:
   ```
   ------------------
   title: Konvoy 42.0 beta